ANTsX/ANTs/CONTRIBUTING.md

 # Contributing to ANTs

 Contributions to ANTs are welcome.
-The developers are grateful to the many contributors to ANTs, both those who have [contributed to the ANTs source code](https://github.com/ANTsX/ANTs/graphs/contributors) and those who have contributed time, testing, feedback and ideas.
+The developers are grateful to the many contributors to ANTs, both those who have [contributed to the ANTs source code](https://github.com/ANTsX/ANTs/graphs/contributors) and those who have contributed documentation, testing, feedback and ideas.

 ## Contributing code